ColemanSWE/spotify-art-gallery/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
-5. Commit your changes
-6. Push to your fork
-7. Create a Pull Request
+5. Submit a pull request

 ## License

-MIT
+MIT License - see LICENSE file for details